Benezivas/algobattle/docs/problems/2dkp.md

 the framework what the quality of a solution is, i.e. which values it should compare when given two solutions to determine which is the better one.

+For this, we overwrite the `score` method.
+We have access to the solution via the `self` argument, access to the instance via the `instance` argument and can even decide to judge the certificate solution of the generator and a solvers solution differently, via the `role` argument, e.g. to give the solver some additional slack.

 ```python
     @maximize
     def score(self, instance: Instance, role: Role) -> float: